-Difference between statistical regression and our previous models

-- In section 3.6, we had n independent random observations $Y_1, \ldots, Y_n$ .
-These observations were drawn from the same distribution: they were independent, identically distributed (iid).
-In the example in section 3.6, each $Y_i \sim \text{Poisson}(\lambda)$ , and we wanted to estimate the common parameter $\lambda$ . - In statistical regression, we again have n independent random variables $Y_1, \ldots, Y_n$ , but this time they have different distributions: for example, $Y_i \sim Poisson(\beta x_i)$ .

-The different distributions are linked by a common parameter, $\beta$ , that describes how the distribution of the response variable Y changes as the predictor variable x changes.
-Our interest is in estimating this parameter $\beta$ .
+Difference between statistical regression and our previous models - In section 3.6, we had n independent random observations Y_1, \ldots, Y_n .
+These observations were they were independent, identically distributed (iid).
+In the example in section 3.6, each $Y_i \sim \text{Poisson}(\lambda)$, and we wanted to estimate the common parameter λ . - In statistical regression, we again have n independent random variables Y_1, \ldots, Y_n , but this time they have different distributions: The different distributions are linked by a common parameter, β , that describes how the distribution of the response variable Y changes as the predictor variable x changes.
+Estimation by maximum likelihood To estimate the parameter β , we use maximum likelihood as usual.
+We assume that the response variables Y_1, \ldots, Y_n are For observations $Y_1 = y_1, \dots, Y_n = y_n$, the likelihood is: The log-likelihood is: